After spiking earlier talks, Manchin agrees to a new deal on climate and taxes

 The legislation — called the Inflation Reduction Act of 2022 — would also continue expansions to the Affordable Care Act that passed during the pandemic though 2025 and allow Medicare to pursue lower drug costs by negotiating directly with drug companies.
 Democrats say the plan avoids any new taxes on families making $400,000 or less and does not include any new taxes on small businesses.

 The new agreement aims to "reduce carbon emissions by roughly 40 percent by 2030" and address inflation while also reducing the deficit, according to documents released by Schumer and Manchin.
-Full text of the bill is not yet available.
-Schumer plans to submit the bill to the Senate parliamentarian for review on Wednesday night in order to start votes on the bill next week.
+Schumer planned to submit the bill to the Senate parliamentarian for review on Wednesday night in order to start votes on the bill next week.
 Democrats plan to pass the bill using the budget process known as reconciliation to avoid a Republican filibuster, provided the legislation has unanimous support among Senate Democrats.

 Manchin and Schumer say they have also reached an agreement with House Speaker Nancy Pelosi, D-Calif., and President Biden to pass a permitting reform bill by the end of the year, with the goal of easing permits for domestic energy production and transmission.